Expert guide to the best parks in Mexico City: Bosque de Chapultepec

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-Where is Bosque de Chapultepec?
+Where is the Bosque de Chapultepec?

-🧭 Bosque de Chapultepec (Chapultepec Forest) is located in the west of Mexico City, near to popular areas including Roma Norte, La Condesa and Polanco.
+🧭 Bosque de Chapultepec (Chapultepec Forest) is located in the west of Mexico City, near to popular (and safe) areas including Roma Norte, La Condesa and Polanco.
 It is also the start of the incredible and beautiful Paseo de la Reforma, the avenue that runs from the park through the city to Alameda Central and beyond.

 🧭 While bosque actually translates as ‘forest’, this really is, for the most part, an enormous city park.
 Chapultepec is one of the largest city parks in the world and is the second largest park in Latin America.
+Around 15 million people visit the park each year.

 ❗️ If you’re wondering if Chapultepec is bigger than Central Park then you may be surprised to know that it’s actually just over twice the size of Central Park!

-History of Bosque de Chapultepec
+History of Chapultepec

-📌 Chapultepec translates from Nahuatl as “at the grasshopper hill”, a name which came to the Aztecs from the Toltecs, the people who lived in the region before the Aztecs.
+🦗 Chapultepec translates from Nahuatl as “at the grasshopper hill”, a name which came to the Aztecs from the Toltecs, the people who lived in the region before the Aztecs.
 There are even remains of a Toltec altar in the park.

-📌 Chapultepec was an important location during the Aztec period when it was seen as a sacred place and used as a repository for the remains of rulers.
+🦗 Chapultepec was an important location during the Aztec period when it was seen as a sacred place and used as a repository for the remains of rulers.
 Later it became a retreat for the Aztec rulers.
 The Aztec capital of Tenochtitlan took its water from the springs in the area, something that continued for years after the Spanish invasion.
 In the fifteenth century Aztec ruler, Emperor Montezuma Xocoyotzin, built a palace and altar in the area, on the hill in the park.

-📌 This hill, named Chapultepec Hill, saw one of the last battles between the Spanish and the Aztec Empire in 1521.
+🦗 This hill, named Chapultepec Hill, saw one of the last battles between the Spanish and the Aztec Empire in 1521.
 When the Spanish defeated the Aztecs, a Franciscan hermitage was then built over the Aztec altar (yawn, yet another example of Europeans behaving appallingly – see also Izamal and Mérida for examples of European Christians thinking they could construct their buildings over Indigenous religious sites).

-📌 Eventually the hermitage was demolished and Chapultepec Castle, the building we know today, was built in 1785.
+🏰 Eventually the hermitage was demolished and Chapultepec Castle, the building we know today, was built in 1785.
 In 1821 the castle became the official residence of the Mexican head of state and remained so until 1940 when Los Pinos was built and the castle was converted into a landmark museum.

-Find somewhere to stay near Chapultepec
+Where to stay near Chapultepec

 For utter ease of visiting the park, I recommend staying in Condesa, Polanca, Roma Norte or around Reforma.
 These, of course, are some of the most upmarket areas of Mexico City, where many luxurious hotels are to be found.